-How can we improve representation of black executives and non-executives in FTSE 100 companies?
+How can we improve representation of black executives and non-executives in FTSE 100 companies?by

 Recent research shows that black representation at board level is non-existent.
 Why is this happening in the UK?
 And how can organisations change their approach to turn the dial on racially diverse leadership?